Jared-Godar/codeup_notes/admin/daily_quotes.md

 01OCT21
 >"Research is formalized curiosity it is poking and prying with purpose." - Zora Hyeston

 Easy to get lost in the woods when exploring data.
 Must go in with pointed questions.
-Science - should be reprodicuble.
+Science - should be reproducible.

 Cabin at the end of the world - horror novel per madeline Their eyes were watching god